Witness Risk Glossary 06.03.25

 Danger (Hazard) – see Risk

-Data – factual statistical information
+Data – factual, verifiable, statistical information

 Demographic Proximity – a measurement of similarities the team shares with the targets of the events.
 Asks: How likely is the risk event to impact people like us?